DIVORCE – BEWARE THESE COMMON DIVORCE TRICKS & TACTICS

 Also, proceedings might be dragged out further as applications might be taken out to stop the harassment if it gets out-of-hand.

 We have seen many instances of parents turning their children against each other.
 These parents are so hurt that they want to get back through the children.
-They are determined to punish the other parent by refusing contact with the children or ‘poisoning’ the minds of the children.
+They are determined to punish the other parent by refusing contact with the children or ‘poisoning’ the children’s minds.
 We have come across cases where one parent calls the other “useless’, ‘ugly,” “good-for-nothing” in front of the children.
 Or, one parent repeatedly tells the children that the other parent does not love them.
 Or refuses to let the children see the other parent.

 As lawyers, we end up making urgent applications to court to solve the problem.
 This is unnecessary and costly.
 The repeated episodes of using the children as weapons often leave a big emotional scar on the parents and the children.

-Unfortunately, the real victims are the children.
-So, however you feel, do not use your children as ‘weapons’ in divorce.
+In a divorce, the real victims are the children.
+So, however, you feel, do not use your children as ‘weapons’ in divorce.

-It is better to conduct divorce in a proper and civil manner.
+It is better to conduct divorce properly and civilly.
 The goal of a good divorce lawyer is to encourage settlements, not arguments.
-While emotions may run high in a divorce, conduct that is unreasonable, unhanded or unreasonable divorce tactics will only serve to prolong the litigation and hurt parties’ pockets or worse, adversely affect the children.
+While emotions may run high in a divorce, unreasonable and hostile conduct will only serve to prolong the litigation and hurt parties’ pockets or, worse, adversely affect the children.

-At PKWA Law, our team of Family Lawyers are consistently named as leading Singapore divorce lawyers by respected independent legal publications such as Asian Legal Business, Singapore Business Review, Global Law Experts and Doyle’s Guide to Singapore Family Lawyers.
-If you have any questions, please contact us at 6397-6100.
+At PKWA Law, our Family Lawyers team is consistently named as leading Singapore divorce lawyers by respected independent legal publications such as Asian Legal Business, Singapore Business Review, Global Law Experts and Doyle’s Guide to Singapore Family Lawyers.
+If you have any questions, please contact us at 6854-5336.

 Keen to discuss more?
 Kindly contact PKWA Law for your free consultation with our lawyers.